-The aggregate spending in Figure 5 suggests against this.
-Not only did spending among non-withdrawers not decline upon withdrawal, but spending in aggregate across all units (uncontaminated by selection bias as all units are present at all times) rose at a rate greater than would be explained by withdrawals alone.
-This was also the case with the second withdrawals, addressing concerns this may have been due to early pandemic-related spending (e.g., panic buying or home office purchases).
-For additional robustness, in Appendix D we present the result of an event study on weekly wages, which one might not expect to be affected by withdrawal but may have been associated with selection, showing no concomitant effect.
+The aggregate spending in Figure 5 suggests this was not the case.
+Not only did spending among non-withdrawers not decline upon withdrawal, but aggregate spending (uncontaminated by selection bias as all units are present at all times) rose at a rate greater than would be explained by withdrawals alone.
+This was also the case with the second withdrawals, addressing concerns this may have been due to early pandemic-related spending (e.g., panic buying or home office purchases).37 A remaining possibility is that the counterfactual non-withdrawer spending would have been dispersed across individuals across time and thus withdrawal under the program would not have resulted in a concentrated depression in non-withdrawer spending at the time of withdrawal.
+However, the fact that the majority of spending was on non-durables suggest against this kind of re-timing story.